nbstrat/dotfiles/sparse-checkout.md

 http://gopalkri.com/2016/10/07/Migrating-Repositories-With-Git-Lfs/
 TL;DR - Moved my LFS enabled repo from github to gitlab and my LFS files were not auto-magically transferred.
 All files have to be fetched and then pushed to the new repo service.
-And don't do this from a repo that has sparse-checkout enabled.
+PS  don't do this from a repo that has sparse-checkout enabled.
 ```
 git lfs fetch --all
 git lfs push gitlab --all

+-- Update the .git/info/sparse-checkout with additional directories and/or files to checkout.
+git read-tree -mu HEAD
 ```